- 4 garlic cloves

 2. Remove any vines or tops from the tomatoes, then tip the tomatoes into a large bowl and pop a clean tea towel on top.
 Slide your hands under the tea towel and tear and squash the tomatoes into small pieces, using the tea towel as protection from any escaping tomato juice.

 5. Remove the pan from the heat and add 4-5 tbsp olive oil to the pan.
 Taste and add more salt and pepper, if needed.
 Serve warm or at room temperature, dividing between bowls and finishing with the remaining basil leaves.
-This makes a light starter for four people and a heartier meal for two.
+This makes a light starter for four people or a heartier meal for two.